The COVID-19 situation in Croatia and what this means for you:

 “If your travel is cancelled the ACCC expects that you will receive a refund or other remedy, such as a credit note or voucher, in most circumstances.”
 (This refers to travel cancelled by the vendor.
 If the vendor has not cancelled your departure, the regular T&C apply).

-Consumer advocate CHOICE has also issued advice to consumers, confirming that agents are within their rights to charge service fees for cancelled bookings.
-This means that we can charge a fee for the time it has taken us to book and re-book or cancel bookings.
-We have the right to get paid for our time and to cover the expenses we have incurred in making these arrangements on your behalf.
+Consumer advocate CHOICE has also issued advice to consumers, confirming that travel advisors are within their rights to charge service fees for cancelled bookings.
+This means that we charge a fee for the time it has taken us to book and re-book or cancel bookings.
+This fee is included in the non-refundable deposit.
+We need to be paid for our time and to cover the expenses we have incurred in making these arrangements on your behalf.
+Those expenses not only include staff wages, but the general business expenses as well.

-We ask that you be patient as cancelling right now could still incur high penalties as the vendors are not allowing refunds, only travel credit.
+We ask that you be patient as cancelling right now could still incur high penalties as the vendors are not allowing refunds, only travel credit to 2022.

 Here is the Australian Government’s current advice for travel to Croatia.

-With the fast pace of the changes around the world, we have no way to know right now what will be happening in a month or two.
+With the fast pace of the changes around the world, we have no way to know right now what will be happening in a month or two, or next year.

 Thank you for your patience.